jacksund/simmate/docs/getting_started/installation/command_line.md

-conda commands available from other packages: build content-trust convert debug develop env index inspect metapackage pack render repo server skeleton token verify
+conda commands available from other packages: build content-trust
+  ...
 ```

-Don't be daunted by the volume of information displayed.
+Don't get overwhelmed by the amount of information displayed.
 Each line conveys a simple concept.

 For instance, the line `-h, --help     Show this help message and exit.` explains what the `conda --help` command does!
 It also indicates that we could have used `conda -h` for the same output.